 By investigating promising quantum hardware architectures and software applications via experiment, theory, and simulation, ORNL researchers are enabling new paradigms of information processing.
-This effort requires multidisciplinary teams of computer scientists, physicists, and engineers working in concert to advance the field.
-In partnership with the Oak Ridge Leadership Computing Facility, the Laboratory's Quantum Computing Institute hosts the Quantum Computing User Program to provide early access to existing commercial quantum computing systems while supporting the development of future quantum programmers through educational outreach and internship programs.
+This requires multidisciplinary teams of computer scientists, physicists, and engineers working in concert to advance the field.
+In partnership with the Oak Ridge Leadership Computing Facility, the lab hosts the Quantum Computing User Program to provide early access to existing commercial quantum computing systems while supporting the development of future quantum programmers through educational outreach and internship programs.